Nadeau-Innovations/site/content/home/hero.md

     padding: ["200px", "0", "200px", "0"]
 ---

-Jumpstart your innovation with effective fractional CTO support
+Jumpstart your innovation with fractional CTO support